The master's and doctoral programs at University of San Francisco School of Nursing and Health Professions take a comprehensive approach to admission.

 - For international students only: TOEFL scores (a minimum score of 600 or 100 INB is required), a Certificate of Finance, and a passport copy

 All graduate programs require applicants to submit transcripts from all schools attended.
 Official or unofficial transcripts should be uploaded through the online application form.
 Transcripts must reflect the name of the institution attended, degree earned, grades earned, and GPA.
 Applicants should ensure that all transcripts are readable once uploaded.
 Submission of official transcripts is ONLY required for all admitted students who decide to enroll.
-For non-U.S. transcripts, applicants must submit a course-by-course evaluation using WES.org or ECE.org.
+For non-U.S. transcripts, applicants please submit translated transcripts.

 Personal Statement and Professional Resume

-All graduate programs (expect PsyD) require applicants to submit a one to three page personal statement and a current professional resume or curriculum vitae.
+All graduate programs (except PsyD) require applicants to submit a one to three page personal statement and a current professional resume or curriculum vitae.
 The personal statement describes why the applicant is a good fit for the program and his or her reasons for pursuing graduate study.
 It should reflect a strong sense of the applicant's long-term goals in the field including research interests and professional objectives.
-For PsyD personal statement and interview processs please visit PsyD admission requirments page.
+For PsyD personal statement and interview process please visit PsyD admission requirements page.

 Letters of Recommendation